CHENRY70/curtis-test/README.md

 # curtis-test
-this is a repo for testing GitHub activities
+this is a **repo** for testing GitHub activities

+1. you got this
+2. keep it up!

+you can do this